Carl Ferris Miller: Early life

 Miller, a native of Pittston, Pennsylvania, was a Phi Beta Kappa chemistry major in college.
-With the outbreak of World War II, he studied Japanese at the US Navy Japanese/Oriental Language School at the University of Colorado at Boulder.
+With the outbreak of World War II, he studied Japanese at the US Navy Japanese/Oriental Language School at the University of Colorado Boulder.
 He went on to serve as a Naval Intelligence Officer.
 In 1945 he was assigned to seek out Japanese soldiers still on the island of Okinawa, questioning village residents during the day.
 At night, these soldiers would return to obtain food and other support from the villagers.

 According to William C. Sherman, in 1949 Miller was his deputy at the Performance Review Section of the Economic Cooperation Administration in Seoul.
 When the Korean War broke out in 1950, he was evacuated to Japan, returning in 1951.
 In 1953 Miller worked for South Korea's central bank, the Bank of Korea, until his retirement in the early 1980s.
 He became fluent in the Korean language and later worked as a financial advisor and broker with a number of South Korean financial firms, ending with Good Morning Securities.

 Miller eventually took the Korean name Min Byung-gal and in 1979 became a naturalized South Korean citizen.

 He was a skilled bridge player and traveled the world with the South Korean national team.
 He gave time and money to a number of worthwhile causes and extended personal assistance to many Koreans, including the continuing support of over 50 children.

 Chollipo Arboretum

-During a 1962 swimming trip, a weekend getaway from Seoul, Miller was persuaded by a cash-poor, land-rich villager into buying a barren plot of land near the fishing village of Chollipo in Taean-gun.
+During a 1962 swimming trip, a weekend getaway from Seoul, Miller was persuaded by a cash-poor, land-rich villager into buying a barren plot of land near the fishing village of Chollipo in Taean County.
 It sat idle until 1970, when, disgusted by Seoul's worsening air pollution, Mr. Miller moved his traditional Korean house from its Seoul location to his seaside retreat.

 When Miller settled at his new seaside retreat, he decided it needed some trees.
 He planted a few and then a few more.
 More villagers approached him to buy their land, so he did—and then he planted more trees.
 He later said he had had no idea he would create an arboretum recognized by international horticultural societies, no idea that he would give up his nationality and no idea he would be awarded the highest honor the South Korean government can bestow on a civilian.
 He just wanted to plant a few trees.

 Today the arboretum boasts a collection of millions of examples of the more than 13,200 species of trees and plants that Mr. Miller spent 40 years collecting, growing and cultivating.
 In addition, the arboretum grounds are home to traditional tile-roofed wooden houses called hanok that he moved there and renovated.